cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

 Place the patient in the same position they were in for insertion, and pull gently.

+##Management of Epidural-related Complications
+*This covers complications of insertion.
+Troubleshooting the working epidural is covered [here](/anaesthesia/regional/epidural-mx.md).*

+Complications of epidural insertion include:
+* Accidental dural puncture
+* Subdural injection
+* Intravascular injection
+* Broken epidural catheter
+* Paraesthesia

 ###Accidental Dural Puncture {#adp}
+*Management of PDPH is covered [here](/disease/cns/pdph.md).*

+Dural puncture is:
+* Common
+1-2% of epidural inertions.
+    * Predominantly by needle
+    * Rarely by catheter
+    Important as may result in inadvertent total spinal.
+* May lead to PDPH
+75-85% in the labour epidural population.

 Following dural puncture, one can either:
 * **Use as** an **intrathecal catheter**
 This is a higher risk technique.